 It is of the utmost importance to treat the skin flawlessly.

 - Apply an ointment such as Aquaphor immediately after the peeling.
-This step will protect the burned skin from external agents, greatly reducing the possibility of side effects.
+This step will protect the burned skin from external agents, significantly reducing the possibility of side effects.

 - Avoid the sun: use sunglasses, scarf, and hat, PLUS mineral sunscreen formulated for use after cosmetic procedures.